ergoplatform/ergo-playgrounds/README.md

 - seamless on-chain < - > off-chain code integration;
 - immediate feedback.

+## Version
+CI will publish a snapshot version on succes.
+Check the version number in build logs.
+As of 11/06/21 the latest version is `0.0.0-76-0fd15a64-SNAPSHOT`.

 ## Examples:

 ### DEX with partial filling contracts